Contact Us

 • Work performed as required by a community corrections alternative program pursuant to §19.2-316.4 (CCAP).

-• Work performed during work release from a state prison pursuant to §53.1-60 or work release from a local jail pursuant to §53.1-131.
+• Work performed during work release from a state facility pursuant to §53.1-60 or a local work release program pursuant to §53.1-131.

-• Work performed pursuant to a workforce program of a local jail that was authorized by the local governing body pursuant to §53.1-129.
+• Work performed for a workforce program of a local jail that was authorized by the local governing body pursuant to §53.1-128.

-• Other types of work you may have performed while incarcerated (like work for the facility) are not eligible for application towards fines and costs.
+• Work performed that was ordered by a circuit court or authorized by a district court pursuant to §53.1-129.
+Other types of work you may have performed while incarcerated (like work for the facility) are not eligible for application towards fines and costs.

-If you are performing that work, you may request the work be applied towards your fines and costs by filing the form motion along with an original letter from the jail, prison, or community corrections alternative program (CCAP) sponsoring the qualifying work program.
-The letter must certify the hours and dates and type work or certify that the accompanying documentation of the hours and dates and type of work are true and accurate.
-The letter must contain the name, contact information, and signature of the employee providing the original letter.
+If you have performed qualifying work, you may request credit towards your fines and costs by filing the Form Motion for Community Service Credit for Work Performed While Incarcerated with proof of the qualifying work you have completed.
+The proof should be an original letter from the jail, prison, or community corrections alternative program (CCAP) sponsoring the qualifying work program, certifying the hours, dates, and type work or certifying that the accompanying documentation of the hours, dates, and type of work are true and accurate.
+The letter must contain the name, contact information, and signature of the employee.
+The Court may choose to consider other types of proof of work sufficient, in the discretion of the presiding judge.
 The Court will review your motion and documentation and issue an order granting or denying your motion.
-If your motion is granted, the Court will give you credit at the hourly rate of the minimum wage for the Commonwealth for the year in which the work was performed subtracting from that hourly rate any wage you received for your work.
+If your motion is granted, the Court will give you credit towards the payment of your fines and costs at the hourly rate of the minimum wage for the Commonwealth for the year in which the work was performed subtracting from that hourly rate any wage you received for your work.
+Any credit provided may not be used for any purpose other than application towards fines & court costs owing in this Court.
+You will not receive any leftover credit amounts.

 Subpoenas and Subpoenas Duces Tecum